 SACOT (Substance Abuse Comprehensive Outpatient Treatment) is offered on an outpatient basis.
 This means that people enrolled in treatment don’t have to necessarily live on campus to get the help they need.
 However, for the best chance of completion of the program and long-term sobriety success, it’s suggested that those enrolled take advantage of our housing options during their time spent in treatment.
 Those who enroll in a partial hospitalization program after detox from alcohol, heroin, cocaine or other addictive drugs or their stay at a residential facility can expect to participate in daily treatment activities at least five times each week.

-SACOT may be the best solution for those trying to assimilate back into society after a more intensive program.
-Or, for someone who needs treatment after detox while still attending work or
+SACOT may be the best solution for those trying to assimilate back into society.
+Or, for someone who needs intensive treatment after detox to acquire additional skills to live a sober life.

 No hidden agenda.